Ian leaves dozens dead as focus turns to rescue, recovery

 FORT MYERS, Fla.
-(AP) — With a death toll nearing three dozen, rescuers searched on Saturday for survivors among the Florida homes ruined by Hurricane Ian, while authorities in South Carolina began assessing damage from the powerful storm's strike there as stunned residents began the painstaking task of surveying their losses.
+(AP) — Dozens of Florida residents left their flooded and splintered homes by boat and by air on Saturday as rescuers continued to search for survivors in the wake of Hurricane Ian, while authorities in South Carolina and North Carolina began taking stock of their losses.

-Ian, one of the strongest hurricanes ever to hit the U.S., terrorized millions of people for most of the week, battering western Cuba before raking across Florida from the warm waters of the Gulf of Mexico to the Atlantic Ocean, where it mustered enough strength for a final assault on South Carolina.
-The storm was expected to weaken through the day as it moves across the mid-Atlantic.
+The death toll from the storm, one of the strongest hurricanes by wind speed to ever hit the U.S., grew to more than four dozen, with 47 deaths confirmed in Florida, four in North Carolina and three in Cuba.
+The storm weakened Saturday as it rolled into the mid-Atlantic, but not before it washed out bridges and piers, hurdled massive boats into buildings onshore and sheared roofs off homes, leaving hundreds of thousands without power.

-At least 31 people were confirmed dead, including 27 people in Florida mostly from drowning but others from the storm's tragic aftereffects.
-An elderly couple died after their oxygen machines shut off when they lost power, authorities said.
+The bulk of the deaths confirmed in Florida were from drowning in storm waters, but others from Ian's tragic aftereffects.
+An older couple died when they lost power and their oxygen machines shut off, authorities said.

 As of Saturday, more than 1,000 people had been rescued from flooded areas along Florida's southwestern coast alone, Daniel Hokanson, a four-star general and head of the National Guard, told The Associated Press while airborne to Florida.

+Later in the evening, the White House announced that President Joe Biden and first lady Jill Biden would travel to Florida on Wednesday.
+No other details of Biden's visit were immediately released.

 Chris Schnapp was at the Port Sanibel Marina in Fort Myers on Saturday, waiting to see whether her 83-year-old mother-in-law had been evacuated from Sanibel Island.
-A pontoon boat had just arrived with a load of passengers from the island — with suitcases and animals in tow — but Schnapp's mother-in-law was not among them.
+A pontoon boat arrived carrying a load of passengers from the island — with suitcases and animals in tow — but Schnapp's mother-in-law was not among them.

 “She stayed on the island.
 My brother-in-law and sister-in-law own two businesses over there.
 They evacuated.
-She did not want to go, thinking it wasn’t going to be bad," Schnapp said.
-But then she got word Friday night that her mother-in-law would be arriving at the marina: “Now we don’t know if she’s still on the island or gotten on a bus,” and was taken to a shelter, Schnapp said.
+She did not want to go," Schnapp said.
+Now, she said, she wasn't sure if her mother-in-law was still on the island or had been taken to a shelter somewhere.

+On Pine Island, the largest barrier island off Florida's Gulf Coast, houses were reduced to splinters and boats littered roadways as a volunteer rescue group went door-to-door, asking residents if they wanted to be evacuated.
+People described the horror of being trapped in their homes as water kept rising.

+“The water just kept pounding the house and we watched, boats, houses — we watched everything just go flying by,” Joe Conforti said as he fought back tears.
+He said if it wasn't for his wife, who suggested they get up on a table to avoid the rising water, he wouldn't have made it: “I started to lose sensibility, because when the water’s at your door and it’s splashing on the door and you’re seeing how fast it’s moving, there’s no way you’re going to survive that."

+River flooding posed a major challenge at times to rescue and supply delivery efforts.
+The Myakka River washed over a stretch of Interstate 75, forcing a traffic-snarling highway closure for a while.
+The key corridor links Tampa to the north with the hard-hit southwest Florida region that straddles Port Charlotte and Fort Myers.
+Later Saturday, state officials said, water levels had receded enough that I-75 could be fully reopened.

+While rising waters in Florida’s southwest rivers have crested or are near cresting, the levels aren’t expected to drop significantly for days, said National Weather Service meteorologist Tyler Fleming in Tampa.

-South Carolina's Pawleys Island, a beach community about 73 miles (117 kilometers) up the coast from Charleston, was among the places hardest hit by Ian, and power remained knocked out to at least half of the island Saturday.
+Elsewhere, South Carolina's Pawleys Island — a beach community roughly 75 miles (115 kilometers) up the coast from Charleston — was among the places hardest hit.
+Power remained knocked out to at least half of the island Saturday.

-Eddie Wilder, who has been coming to Pawleys Island for more than six decades, said Friday’s storm was “insane to watch.”
-He said waves as high as 25 feet (7.6 meters) washed away the pier — an iconic landmark — just two doors down from his home.
+Eddie Wilder, who has been coming to Pawleys Island for more than six decades, said Friday's storm was “insane.”
+He said waves as high as 25 feet (7.6 meters) washed away the local pier, an iconic landmark.

-“We watched it hit the pier and saw the pier disappear,” said Wilder, whose house sits about 30 feet (9 meters) above the ocean and stayed dry inside.
-“We watched it crumble and and watched it float by with an American flag still floating."
+“We watched it hit the pier and saw the pier disappear,” said Wilder, whose house 30 feet (9 meters) above the ocean stayed dry inside.
+“We watched it crumble and and watched it float by with an American flag."

-The Pawleys pier was one of at least four along South Carolina’s coast to be destroyed during Ian’s winds and rain.
-Portions of the pier, including barnacle-covered pylons, littered the beach.
-The intracoastal waterway was strewn with the remnants of several boat houses knocked off their pilings in the storm.
+The Pawleys pier was one of at least four along South Carolina’s coast destroyed by battering winds and rain.
+Meanwhile, the intracoastal waterway was strewn with the remnants of several boat houses knocked off their pilings.

-Traffic was shut off to Pawleys Island's southernmost point, where crews were working to clear roadways of sand and other debris that officials said has been piled at least a foot high.
-The sand will later be redistributed to build back the dunes along the beach front, as happened after a similar event in 2019.

-Many of the elevated beach homes still had feet of sand underneath, with dunes completely washed over and nearly flattened.

-John Joseph, whose father built the family’s beige beach house in 1962, said Saturday that he was elated to return from Georgetown — which took a direct hit — to find his Pawleys Island home entirely intact.
+John Joseph, whose father built the family’s beige beach house in 1962, said Saturday he was elated to return from Georgetown — which took a direct hit.
+He found his Pawleys Island home entirely intact.

-“Thank God these walls are still here, and we feel very blessed that this is the worst thing,” he said of the sand swept under his home.
+“Thank God these walls are still here, and we feel very blessed that this is the worst thing,” he said of sand that had swept under his home.
 “What happened in Florida — gosh, God bless us.
 If we’d had a Category 4, I wouldn’t be here.“

-In North Carolina, the storm appeared to have mainly downed trees and power lines, leaving over 280,000 people across the state without power late Saturday morning, according to state officials.
+In North Carolina, the storm claimed four lives and mostly downed trees and power lines, leaving over 280,000 people statewide without power at one point Saturday morning, officials said.
+The outages were down sharply hours later, after crews worked to restore power.

-At least one fatality connected to the storm was reported in Johnston County, outside of Raleigh.
-A woman found her husband dead early Saturday after he went to check on a generator running in their garage overnight, sheriff’s office Capt.
-Jeff Caldwell said.

-The storm's winds were much weaker Friday than during Ian's landfall on Florida's Gulf Coast earlier in the week.
-Authorities and volunteers there were still assessing the damage as shocked residents tried to make sense of what they just lived through.

-“I want to sit in the corner and cry.
-I don’t know what else to do,” Stevie Scuderi said after shuffling through her mostly destroyed Fort Myers apartment, the mud in her kitchen clinging to her purple sandals.

-On Saturday, a long line of people waited outside an O’Reilly’s auto parts store in Port Charlotte, where a sign read, “We have generators now.”
-Hundreds of cars were lined up outside a Wawa gas station, and some people walked, carrying gas cans to their nearby cars.
+Two of the North Carolina deaths were from storm-related vehicle crashes, while officials said a man drowned when his truck plunged into a swamp and another was killed by carbon monoxide poisoning from a generator in a garage.

-At Port Sanibel Marina in Fort Myers, charter boat captain Ryan Kane was assessing damage to two boats Saturday, after the storm surge pushed several boats and a dock onto shore.
-He said the boat he owns was totaled.
-He said he couldn't use it to help rescue people, and it would be a long time before he'd be chartering fishing clients.
+At Port Sanibel Marina in Fort Myers, charter boat captain Ryan Kane inspected damage to two boats Saturday.
+The storm surge pushed several boats and a dock onshore.
+He said the boat he owns was totaled so he couldn't use it to help rescue people.
+Now, he said, it would be a long time before he'd be chartering fishing clients again.

 “There’s a hole in the hull.
 It took water in the motors.
 It took water in everything,” he said, adding: “You know boats are supposed to be in the water, not in parking lots."